Parents modelling healthy technology use is an effective way to help a child learn to use it responsibly.

 So often at the Cyber Safety Project we have parents seeking advice in how to “disconnect” their child from their devices or become less obsessed with engaging in the online world.
-Whilst it’s important to maintaining a healthy balance with technology, so our advice is to be consistent with boundaries, model the type of behaviour they’d so much like to see in their children and teach them the steps to self-regulate their own digital use.
+It’s important to maintain a healthy balance with technology, so our advice is to be consistent with boundaries, model the type of behaviour they’d so much like to see in their children, and teach them the steps to self-regulate their own digital use.

 Let’s demonstrate to our children the type of healthy technology use we’d like to see them adopt.